Unlocking the Quantum Future - YANoticias

 3. What are the environmental impacts associated with scaling up quantum technologies?

-4. How can quantum computing be accessible to a wider range of users beyond specialized professionals?
+4. How can quantum computing be accessible to a wider range of users beyond specialised professionals?

 Challenges and Controversies: